Aduda-Boaz/leaderboard/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](issues/).
+Feel free to check the [issues page](https://github.com/Aduda-Boaz/leaderboard/issues).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project!s

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

-## 📝 License

-This project is [MIT](lic.url) licensed.